Ming conquest of Yunnan: Dali loyalists

 Duan Shi, the 13th and the last hereditary Governor-General of Dali, whose ancestors were once the rulers of the Dali Kingdom prior to the Mongol conquest, and had administered the region under the Yuan dynasty, refused to accept Ming administration.
 He made it clear that Dali could only be a tributary to the Ming.
 In 1382 Lan Yu and Mu Ying's forces attacked and crushed Duan's realm after a fierce battle.
 The last Dali stronghold of Dengchuan (邓川) fell to the Ming in February 1383, the Duan family were taken captive and escorted to the Ming capital of Nanjing.

 Aftermath

 The Ming Generals Lan Yu and Fu Youde castrated 380 captured Mongol and Muslim captives after the war.
 This led to many of them becoming eunuchs and serving the Ming Emperor.
 One of the eunuchs was Zheng He.

 In Luchuan (in modern-day Ruili and northern Myanmar), Möng Mao forces rebelled against the Ming from 1386 to 1389 and again from 1397 to 1398.

 In western Yunnan and Guizhou, Ming soldiers also crushed local rebellions.
-The Ming soldiers then married local Han, Miao, and Yao women; their descendants are called "Tunbao", in contrast to newer Han colonists who moved to Yunnan in later centuries.
+The Ming soldiers then married local Han, Miao, and Yao women; their descendants are called "Tunbao", in contrast to newer Han immigrants who moved to Yunnan in later centuries.
 The Tunbao still live in Yunnan today.